-She also freelances with many orchestras: she has worked with The English National Ballet , The RTE Concert Orchestra, New London Orchestra, London Concert Orchestra, London Gala Orchestra, London Telefilmonic Orchestra, London Metropolitan Orchestra, Symphonia Academica, Glyndebourne Youth Opera and Southbank Sinfonia.
+She also freelances with other ensembles, such as The London Philharmonic Orchestra, The English National Ballet , The RTE Concert Orchestra, Scottish Chamber Orchestra, Northern Ballet, New London Orchestra, London Concert Orchestra, London Metropolitan Orchestra, Symphonia Academica, and Southbank Sinfonia.
 In 2010-11, she was selected for the Foyle Future Firsts programme with the London Philharmonic Orchestra, and previous orchestral training included YMSO and KCYO.

-Elizabeth loves performing in chamber ensembles and in past performances has worked with a variety groups: she has worked with a flute, harp and cello trio with Opera North as part of their Yorkshire Sculpture Park chamber music series and has also performed several chamber music concerts as part of the London Philharmonic Orchestra apprentice scheme in venues such as The Royal Festival Hall and 100 Club, including music for harp, marimba, trombone and viola.
+Elizabeth is a keen chamber musician and in past performances has worked with a variety groups: she has worked with a flute, harp and cello trio with Opera North for the Yorkshire Sculpture Park chamber music series and performed several chamber music concerts for the LPO Future Firsts scheme, in venues such as The Royal Festival Hall and 100 Club, including music for harp, marimba, trombone and viola.
 She is currently working with a flute, viola and harp trio, having recently performed at the London Arts Club.

 She has performed for royalty on several occasions, most recently in the presence of His Royal Highness, The Prince of Wales at Westminster and Chelsea Hospital in representation of The Concordia Foundation.

 Aside from RLPO recordings, she features on albums such as Rick Wakeman, ‘The Six Wives of Henry VIII; Live at Hampton Court’ (2009), Othon ‘Impermanence’ (2011) and ‘Japanese Folk Songs’ with Joji Hirota and the London Metropolitan Orchestra (2013).